senorperro/jekyll-now/_posts/2017-6-21-Vulnhub-Kioptrix-1.md

 __Target Audience Level:__ [<span style="color:green">■ ■</span>] Easy*

-<sub>Note: I say "easy" because, through personal experience, it seems like compiling the exploit used as part of this exercise might become less straightforward as time passes and the libraries it uses are further updated.</sub>

-What this tutorial assumes.
+__What this tutorial assumes.__

-* Basic TCP/IP knowledge.
+- Basic TCP/IP knowledge.
-* Virtualization software usage knowledge.
+- Virtualization software usage knowledge.
-* Basic Programming concepts.
+- Basic Programming concepts.

 The Kioptrix challenges are meant for folks trying to get an idea of what gaining administrative privileges to a single machine is like in a safe environment.
 You can find the VM's download link and other information on vulnhub's [Kioptrix Level 1 page](https://www.vulnhub.com/entry/kioptrix-level-1-1,22/).

 __<center><font style="color:red" size="+2">SPOILERS AHEAD.
 IF YOU DON'T WANT THE ANSWER TO THIS CHALLENEGE SPOILED FOR YOU, DO NOT CONTINUE.</font></center>__

-Once you've downloaded, configured and deployed the Kioptrix image on your prefered virtualization software, you can find its assigned IP address using Nmap's ping sweep flag:
+Once you've downloaded, configured and deployed the Kioptrix image on your prefered virtualization software, you can find its assigned IP address using Nmap's ping sweep flag or the netdiscover tool

 __nmap -sP 192.168.1.0/24__